-Emergency planning for the City of Irvine is coordinated through the Irvine Police Department.
-The Emergency Management Administrator from the Irvine Police Department reviewed the EAP and provided feedback on jurisdictional responsibilities.
-Orange County Fire Authority (OCFA) serves the City of Irvine as part of the OCFA Division 2 service area.
+Emergency planning for the City of Irvine is coordinated through the Irvine Police Department.1 The Emergency Management Administrator from the Irvine Police Department reviewed the EAP and provided feedback on jurisdictional responsibilities.
+OCFA serves the City of Irvine as part of the OCFA Division 2 service area.
 The OCFA Division 2 chief reviewed the EAP and provided updated contact information for OCFA staff.

-IRWD consulted with the Orange County Sheriff's Department (OCSD), Emergency Management Division (EMD) regarding contact numbers and jurisdictions.
-Outreach was completed to the California Governor's Office of Emergency Services (Cal OES) and DSOD to clarify responsibilities listed in this EAP.
-Additional coordination was conducted with the National Weather Service (NWS), the DWR Flood Operations Center, Orange County Public Works (OCPW), the Orange County Parks Department, and California Highway Patrol (CHP).
+IRWD consulted with the OCSD EMD regarding contact numbers and jurisdictions.

+Outreach was completed to DSOD to clarify responsibilities listed in this EAP.
+Additional coordination was conducted with the National Weather Service (NWS), CHP, Caltrans, and the Department of Water Resources (DWR) Flood Operations Center.